chevere/docs/packages/Dependent.md

 `🚧 OUTDATED DOCS`

-The `Chevere\Components\Dependent` namespace provides components for providing handling for object dependencies that must be injected.
+The `Chevere\Dependent` namespace provides components for providing handling for object dependencies that must be injected.

 The concept is known as [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection).